prakharmrsl/easypcceo.github.io/pages/game/destiny-2-gaming-pc.md

 Destiny 2's PC launch date is set for October 24.
 This is nearly two months after its launch on console, September 6.
 Of course, we're all willing to wait for a better overall PC gaming experience.

 When Destiny 2 was shown on the PC at the reveal event in Los Angeles, everybody was buzzing about the phenomenal graphics.
-Everybody who walked away from that thought it was amazing.

 It has a lot of people wondering: how much would it cost to play Destiny 2 at 1080p with 60 FPS?